Packaging the Sage Library for Distribution#

 9.7.beta8, then such a version could be marked

-Also sometimes when working on tickets it may be necessary to increment the version because a new feature is needed in another distribution package.
+Also sometimes when working on PRs it may be necessary to increment the version because a new feature is needed in another distribution package.
 Such versions should be marked by using the version number of the anticipated next development release and adding a suffix

 .dev2… (see PEP 440 on developmental releases).
 For example, if the current development release is

 9.7.beta9.dev1.
 If the current development release is the stable release